BastelPichi/pyscooter/docs/usage.rst

 Importing
 ---------
 Each provider has its own file in the ``providers`` folder.
-We trie to keep the functions of each provider similar, however this is often difficult as the APIs are different.
+We try to keep the functions of each provider similar, however this is often difficult as the APIs are different.

 For example for Bolt: